 - Salt to taste

 - Start by preparing the roux.
 Heat oil and butter in a dutch oven or heavy bottomed pot and add flour.
-Cook the flour while stirring fairly regularly on a medium flame for 20 minutes till it gradually deepens in colour to the colour of peanut butter.
-It’s important to keep stirring so that the flour doesn’t stick to the bottom or burn (watch the video above to see how the flour changes colour as it cooks).
+Cook the flour while stirring fairly regularly on a medium flame for 20 minutes till it gradually deepens in color to the color of peanut butter.
+It's important to keep stirring so that the flour doesn't stick to the bottom or burn (watch the video above to see how the flour changes color as it cooks).

 - Stir in crushed tomatoes or tomato puree, cajun seasoning and salt (if using) along with sausages and okra.
 Mix this well and bring this to a boil.
 Once the stew starts boiling, reduce the flame and cover and let it simmer for 15 minutes or till the okra is cooked and not slimy anymore.